Emergency Dentist – Dublin, OH

 Responsive and Effective Treatment for Your Dental Pain

-With over 15 years of experience providing compassionate and comprehensive care, Dr. Eric Buck has treated his fair share of dental emergencies.
-So when you visit us at Distinctive Smiles, you’ll be in capable hands.
+With over 15 years of experience providing compassionate and comprehensive dental care, Dr. Eric Buck has treated his fair share of dental emergencies.
+So, when you visit our trusted emergency dentist in Dublin, OH at Distinctive Smiles of Dublin, you’ll be in capable hands.
 Because we know that dealing with dental trauma can be unsettling, we provide care in a relaxed and comfortable environment, while using the latest dental technology to help you recover.
 If you’re suffering from a dental emergency, don’t hesitate to contact us!

 If you have a toothache, the first step is to make sure that no food is lodged between your teeth.
 You can do this by carefully flossing around the pain site.
 You can also take ibuprofen (Motrin/Advil) to soothe the pain and apply ice in 15-minute increments to reduce any swelling.

 For a knocked-out tooth, grab it by the crown, carefully rinse it off and attempt to reinsert it.
-If you’re unsuccessful, just place the tooth in a cup of cool water or milk to keep the roots alive until your emergency dentist in Dublin can reinsert it.
+If you’re unsuccessful, just place the tooth in a cup of milk to keep the roots alive until your emergency dentist in Dublin can reinsert it.

 By knowing how to effectively respond to a dental emergency, you can lessen any suffering and aid in the recovery process.
 What’s most important in these situations is that you remain calm and immediately contact us so that Dr. Buck can see you as soon as possible.